vincentbernat/hellogopher/README.md

 This is an example of `Makefile` to build a Go project.
 This is quite similar to [Filippo Valsorda's hellogopher](https://github.com/cloudflare/hellogopher).

-This is for people who don't know about `GOPATH` or who don't want to use it (like me).
-With such a `Makefile`, a project can be built whatever its location on the disk.
-Note however the use of symlinks is frowned upon by Go authors and some tools refuse to work with them.
+Initially, this is for people who don't know about `GOPATH` or who don't want to use it (like me).
+However, starting with Go 1.11, modules enable to work outside of `GOPATH` without any special environment.
+This turns this `Makefile` as only a convenience tool.

-This is intended for *programs* only.
-For libraries, you should be able to use `go build`, `go install`, `go get` directly or you will make the life of your users difficult.

-Also, it is not intended to be an universal `Makefile`.
-It should stay basic to stay easy to understand.

 ## Dependencies